Incetro/haptic-feedback/README.md

 ## License <a name="license"></a>

-*Haptic Feedback* is available under the MIT license.
+*HapticFeedback* is available under the MIT license.
 See the LICENSE file for more info.